SSCAtlas/order66-styleguide/README.md

 npm run scss
 ```
 a new folder named compiled-bootstrap with a file named override-bootstrap.css will populate at root of project
-# add imports to main.js order is important
+# (New Project Only) add imports to main.js order is important
 ```sh
 import 'bootstrap'
 import 'bootstrap/dist/css/bootstrap.min.css'